-Financial instruments sold but not purchased are recorded at fair value based on quoted prices in active markets and other observable market data include highly liquid instruments with quoted prices such as U.S. government securities and other securities, which primarily consist of equity securities, listed in active markets.
+Financial instruments sold, but not purchased are recorded at fair value based on quoted prices in active markets and other observable market data include highly liquid instruments with quoted prices such as U.S. government securities and equity securities, listed in active markets included in other in the table below.
 These securities are reported as Level 1.

 If quoted prices are not available, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs such as the present value of estimated cash flows and reported as Level 2.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value has been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Level 2 financial instruments include mortgage-backed securities, fixed income securities infrequently traded, U.S. government agency securities, and other securities, which primarily consist of sovereign debt securities.
+Level 2 financial instruments include U.S government agency securities, agency mortgage-backed securities not actively traded, fixed income securities, and asset-backed securities and state and municipal securities included in other in the table below.